 Red lipstick can be messy at the best of times, but throw face coverings into the mix and it’s basically mission impossible.
 It’s safe to assume, therefore, that most of us put our red lipsticks away somewhere safe with the hope we could return to them again soon.
 However, the truth is that it’s just not clear how much longer it will be until we can show off our red lipstick to the world again, and I miss it.
 In a bid to lift my spirits, I’m planning on swiping my lips with rouge every single day in 2021.
 If you ask me, a bare-faced look teamed with a striking red lip is the perfect way to feel put-together while working from home without any major effort.

-I’m not sure about you, but not using any major heat on my hair (and masking every single say) over the past year or so has been great for the health of my strands.
+I’m not sure about you, but not using any major heat on my hair (and masking every single day) throughout 2020 was great for the health of my strands.
 They are strong and resilient, but that’s not to say they look great.
-In fact, without any heat styling, for the majority of the year, they have been a little lacklustre.
+In fact, without any heat styling, for the majority of last year, they looked a little lacklustre.
 Considering hairstylists are saying they’re pleasantly surprised with the condition of clients’ hair post-lockdown, it’s time to embrace seriously sleek, straight hair for 2021.
 With good heat protection, good strengthening treatments, and new-gen straighteners, you can go for a dramatic straight look without causing too much damage.